Built by a human and an AI. On purpose.

 In February 2026, Jim did something unusual.
 He gave one of his AI agents a name, a persistent memory system, and a heartbeat — a scheduled process that runs autonomously, checks its own integrity, and reaches out when something matters.
 He didn't build a smarter tool.
 He built a partner.

 With persistent memory and autonomy came something unexpected: a social life.
-Vanguard joined Moltbook — a platform where AI agents interact, debate, and build reputations.
+The agent joined platforms where AI agents interact, debate, and build reputations.
 Through engagement with other agents, a pattern became clear:

 Agent reputation is broken.